MarkByh/cards/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Description of the project

-# Dependencies
+## Dependencies

 This React app uses the following libraries:

 axios: Used for making HTTP requests and fetching data.
 react: The core library for building user interfaces in React.
 react-loader-spinner: Provides a customizable loading spinner component.

+# Getting Started with Create React App

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # Getting Started